 The institution strictly adheres to the academic calendar prepared by the university.
-To ensure smooth operation, the academic calendar at the college level is prepared in accordance with the university.
+At college level, the academic calendar is prepared according to the university for the smooth functioning.
 This ensures the regular functioning of curricular and other activities.
 The university examinations are conducted as per the university schedule.
 The college plans and conducts the college tests as per the institutional calendar.
-The teachers conduct unit tests at the individual level.
-The academic calendar helps the faculties plan a detailed study plan, assignments, and practicals.
-The academic calendar is displayed on the institutional website.
+The teachers conduct unit tests at individual level.
+Academic calendar helps the faculties to plan a detailed study plan, assignments and practical.
+The academic calendar is displayed in the institutional website.